Addono/aknapen.nl/content/blog/20220916-render-azure-log-analytics-make-series-in-grafana.md

 +++
-title = "Rendering Azure Log Analytics make-series in Grafana" description = "The Azure Log Analytics with Grafana doesn't support render time series data coming from make-series.
+title = "Rendering Azure Log Analytics make-series in Grafana" description = "The Azure Log Analytics integration with Grafana doesn't support render time series data coming from make-series.
 This post explains how to transform your output data into a format Grafana can visualize." tags = [
     "Azure",
     "Azure Log Analytics",